 It’s a technique used to reduce the height of a tree’s canopy by carefully cutting off branches from the top; this helps keep in check the height and disperse of trees or other more diminutive plants and helps maintain their shape and proportions.

-The action of removing dead, decaying or diseased parts from plants or trees is called dead Pruning; it is also known as deadheading or deadwood pruning; leaving dead elements as it is on plants could pose serious harm to them and prevent their growth and development also the risk of the infections spreading to other parts remains concerning if any part is affected by microbes.
+Leaving dead elements as they are on plants could pose serious harm to them and prevent their growth and development. also, the risk of the infections spreading to other parts remains concerning if any part is affected by microbes.

 Pollarding